Limit theory for point processes in manifolds: Introduction

-We shall derive these results from general theorems governing the limit theory of $\sum_{i =1}^n \xi(n^{1/m}Y_i, \{n^{1/m}Y_j\}_{j=1}^n)$, where $m$ is the intrinsic dimension of $\M$, $n^{1/m}$ is a dilation factor, and $\xi$ belongs to a general class of translation invariant functionals that are determined by the locations of either the $k$ nearest neighbors of $y$ for some fixed $k \in \N$, or the points of $\Y$ within some fixed distance of $y$.
-Our general results are presented in Section \ref{gensec}.

-The limit theory makes use of the fact that for such $\xi$, the large $n$ behavior with respect to the shifted and dilated point sets $ \{n^{1/m}(Y_j- Y_1)\}_{j=1}^n $ is controlled by the behavior of $\xi$ on homogeneous Poisson point processes on {\em tangent hyperplanes} of Euclidean dimension $m$, that is to say the Grassmannian manifold $Gr_m(d)$ of $m$-dimensional linear subspaces of $\R^d$.
-The locally defined behavior of $\xi$, quantified in terms of dependency graphs involving radii of stabilization of $\xi$, yields central limit theorems via Stein's method.
+We shall derive these results from general theorems governing the limit theory of $\sum_{i =1}^n \xi(n^{1/m}Y_i, \{n^{1/m}Y_j\}_{j=1}^n)$, where $m$ is the intrinsic dimension of $\M$, $n^{1/m}$ is a dilation factor and $\xi$ belongs to a general class of translation invariant functionals that are determined by the locations of either the $k$ nearest neighbors of $y$ for some fixed $k \in\N$, or the points of $\Y$ within some fixed distance of $y$.
+For $\xi$ locally determined in this way, then since the manifolds are themselves local, one might expect as the number of sample points increases, that the local contribution of each $\xi$ at $y \in\M$ converges in distribution to its linearized version on the tangent space to $y$.
+In other words, for locally determined and translation invariant $\xi$, one might expect that the large $n$ behavior of $\xi(n^{1/m}y, \{n^{1/m}Y_j\}_{j=1}^n)= \xi(\0, \{n^{1/m}(Y_j- y)\}_{j=1}^n) $ is controlled by the behavior of $\xi(\0, \H_{\kappa(y)})$, with $\H_{\kappa(y)}$ a homogeneous Poisson point process of intensity $\kappa(y)$ on a \emph{tangent hyperplane} of Euclidean dimension $m$ (here and elsewhere $\0$ denotes a point at the origin of $\R^k$).
+Subject to moment conditions on $\xi$, this is indeed the case, as shown by the general results of Section \ref{gensec}.
+The locally defined behavior of~$\xi$, quantified in terms of dependency graphs involving radii of stabilization of~$\xi$, yields central limit theorems via Stein's method.